modelcontextprotocol/servers/README.md

 }
 ```

-Additional examples might look like:
+Additional examples of using the Claude Desktop as an MCP client might look like:

 ```json
 {